 (1) The extent of a site exposed at any one time shall be limited through phasing of construction operations.
 Effective sequencing shall occur within the boundaries of natural drainage areas.

-(2) Trees, stumps, brush, and similar material may be left or buried on the site only with the advance approval of the Board.
-This requirement is to prevent future erosion and sinkholes.
+(2) No standing trees are to be bulldozed over, or slashed and bulldozed into piles.
+All trees must be cut down.
+All wood and brush must be piled for removal or chipping.
+Wood chips may remain on the site.
+No trees are to be buried on the site.

 C. Site protection during construction.
 The developer must protect the site during construction through adequate erosion and sedimentation controls: